Communitywide Federal Credit Union CD review

 If you qualify, becoming a member of the CommunityWide Federal Credit Union may be worth it for the high CD interest rates alone.
 A CD with CommunityWide is best for those who want more control on their investment.
 You’ll have access to the interest you earn on your CD and it doesn’t auto-renew when it matures.

-Sign up for a Communitywide Federal Credit Union CD in eight steps:
+Sign up for a Communitywide Federal Credit Union CD in nine steps:

 - Click Open an Account from the home page.